 Practical Solution: Sequencing Flow

-Arrange your chops in a way that captures the essence of lofi music’s atmospheric and rhythmic qualities.
-The sequence should guide the listener through emotional highs and lows.
+Arrange your chops in a way that captures the atmospheric and laid-back vibe of lofi.
+The sequence should guide listeners through emotional peaks and valleys.

 Step 5: Layering and Texture